aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/pivot-tables/add-page-field-in-pivot-table/_index.md

 ---
-title: Page Fields in Pivot Tables
+title: Add Filter Fields to a Pivot Table in Aspose.Cells for .NET
-description: Learn how to add and configure page fields in pivot tables using Aspose.Cells for Node.js via C++, including adding page fields, single-select filtering, and multi-select filtering.
+description: Learn how to add and configure filter fields in pivot tables using Aspose.Cells for Node.js via C++, including adding filter fields, single-select filtering, and multi-select filtering.
-keywords: Aspose.Cells, Node.js via C++, pivot table, page field, PivotFieldType.Page, PageFields, IsMultipleItemSelectionAllowed, CurrentPageItem, PivotItem, IsHidden, filter
+keywords: Aspose.Cells, Node.js via C++, pivot table, filter field, PivotFieldType.Page, PageFields, IsMultipleItemSelectionAllowed, CurrentPageItem, PivotItem, IsHidden, filter
 type: docs
 weight: 250
-url: /nodejs-cpp/add-page-field-in-pivot-table/
+url: /nodejs-cpp/add-filter-field-in-pivot-table/
 ai_search_scope: cells_nodejscpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
-linktitle: Page Fields
+linktitle: Add Filter Fields
 ---

 {{% alert color="primary" %}}
-Aspose.Cells supports the full lifecycle of page fields in pivot tables.
-You can add a page field through a high-level convenience API or through the lower-level `PageFields` collection, and you can drive the page filter in single-select mode, clear it to show every page item, or switch the field to multi-select so users can pick several page items at once through the checkbox UI in Excel.
+Aspose.Cells supports the full lifecycle of filter fields in pivot tables.
+You can add a filter field through a high-level convenience API or through the lower-level `PageFields` collection, and you can drive the filter in single-select mode, clear it to show every filter item, or switch the field to multi-select so users can pick several filter items at once through the checkbox UI in Excel.
 {{% /alert %}}

 ## **Introduction**

-A page field is a pivot field that controls *which subset* of the source data the pivot body displays.
-End users see it as a dropdown at the top of a rendered pivot in Excel, and selecting one of the available page items rebuilds the pivot body so that only the records belonging to that page item are summarized.
-A pivot field becomes a page field when it is registered as `PivotFieldType.Page` rather than `PivotFieldType.Row`, `PivotFieldType.Column`, or `PivotFieldType.Data`.
+A filter field is a pivot field that controls *which subset* of the source data the pivot body displays.
+End users see it as a dropdown at the top of a rendered pivot in Excel, and selecting one of the available filter items rebuilds the pivot body so that only the records belonging to that filter item are summarized.
+A pivot field becomes a filter field when it is registered as `PivotFieldType.Page` rather than `PivotFieldType.Row`, `PivotFieldType.Column`, or `PivotFieldType.Data`.

-A page field can operate in two behaviors.
-In the default **single-select** behavior only one page item is visible at a time, so the pivot body summarizes exactly one subset.
-In the **multi-select** behavior the field exposes a checkbox list, and the pivot body summarizes the union of every checked page item.
+A filter field can operate in two behaviors.
+In the default **single-select** behavior only one filter item is visible at a time, so the pivot body summarizes exactly one subset.
+In the **multi-select** behavior the field exposes a checkbox list, and the pivot body summarizes the union of every checked filter item.
 The same source field can be moved back and forth between these behaviors by toggling a single property.

-Aspose.Cells for Node.js via C++ exposes two equivalent ways to register a page field.
+Aspose.Cells for Node.js via C++ exposes two equivalent ways to register a filter field.
 The high-level API is `PivotTable.addFieldToArea(PivotFieldType.Page, "fieldName")`, which takes the source-column name and adds the field in a single call.
-The lower-level API is `PivotTable.pageFields.add(PivotField)`, which is used when you already hold a `PivotField` reference and want to add the same field instance to the page area.
+The lower-level API is `PivotTable.pageFields.add(PivotField)`, which is used when you already hold a `PivotField` reference and want to add the same field instance to the filter area.
 Both APIs end up populating the same `PageFields` collection, and the remainder of this article demonstrates how to choose between them and how to drive each filtering mode.

-## **Adding a Page Field**
+## **Adding a Filter Field**

-There are two ways to register a pivot field in the page area.
+There are two ways to register a pivot field in the filter area.
 The high-level call takes the source-column name as a string and is the most common path.
 The lower-level call accepts an existing `PivotField` instance and is convenient when the same field object must be reused across multiple pivot areas.
-Both calls place the field into `PivotTable.pageFields`, after which it appears as the page dropdown at the top of the rendered pivot.
+Both calls place the field into `PivotTable.pageFields`, after which it appears as the filter dropdown at the top of the rendered pivot.

-### Adding a Page Field with addFieldToArea
+### Adding a Filter Field with addFieldToArea

-The following example builds a small Fruit / Year / Amount dataset, places a pivot table at cell E3 with `Fruit` on the row area, `Amount` on the data area, and `Year` on the page area, refreshes the pivot, and saves the workbook.
+The following example builds a small Fruit / Year / Amount dataset, places a pivot table at cell E3 with `Fruit` on the row area, `Amount` on the data area, and `Year` on the filter area, refreshes the pivot, and saves the workbook.

 ```javascript
 var workbook = new AsposeCells.Workbook();